43 Club

 The 43 Club or "The 43" was a nightclub at 43 Gerrard Street in Soho, London that became notorious during the Jazz Age for outrageous parties frequented by the decadent rich and famous.
 Local myth provides many tales of provocative, licentious and sometimes criminal goings on.

 Kate Meyrick

-The proprietor, Kate Meyrick, was eventually gaoled five times before the club finally closed.
-She and her clubs were targeted by the Home Secretary, William Joynson-Hicks, who instructed the head of London’s Metropolitan Police, William Horwood that ‘it is a place of the most intense mischief and immorality [with] doped women and drunken men.
+The proprietor, Kate Meyrick, was eventually jailed five times before the club finally closed.
+She and her clubs were targeted by the Home Secretary, William Joynson-Hicks, who instructed the head of London's Metropolitan Police, William Horwood that ‘it is a place of the most intense mischief and immorality [with] doped women and drunken men.
 I want you to put this matter in the hands of your most experienced men and whatever the cost will be, find out the truth about this Club and if it is as bad as I am informed prosecute it with the utmost rigour of the law’.